An Overview of School Choice: Charters, Magnets, Educational Savings Accounts, and More

 While the charter school movement saw immense growth in this timeframe, it also started to hit headwinds.
 Special interest groups began a more comprehensive strategic fight to stop charter schools from growing.
 And as the movement matured, it became clear that there were both good and bad actors in the charter school landscape and that some of these schools produced similar outcomes as the very public schools they were seeking to replace.

-The second phase of the movement expanded choice options to include private schools through ESA programs, which have grown exponentially over the past five years.
+The second phase of the movement expanded choice options to include private schools through ESA programs, which have grown exponentially over the past six years.
 Private schools have always been an option for families who could afford them, but private school choice, including ESAs, allow families – particularly those with lower and middle incomes – to access public funds to use on private education if admitted.

 Private school choice began in Wisconsin with the launch of the Milwaukee School Choice Program in 1989.
 This small pilot program made scholarships available to low-income students to attend a private school of their choice.
 Since then, other programs have emerged providing tax credits to individuals and corporations that offered scholarships to private schools, usually for low-income students and students with special needs.

 During the pandemic, the private school choice movement gained momentum as parents of all income levels across the country looked for alternative schooling options.
 This gave way to state policies that created and funded ESAs programs.
-Today, more than 500,000 students across 17 states, equivalent to roughly 1% of the country’s K-12 students. are enrolled in ESAs to pay for private and supplemental education.
+Today, more than 500,000 students across 17 states, equivalent to roughly 1% of the country’s K-12 students,. are enrolled in ESAs to pay for private and supplemental education.

 2